iambrandonn/jac/SPEC.md

 fn project<R: Read, W: Write>(input: R, output: W, fields: &[&str], as_ndjson: bool) -> Result<()>;
 ```

+`DecompressFormat` includes an `Auto` variant; when selected the decoder consults the stored container hint (flags bits 3–4) to choose NDJSON vs JSON array output, defaulting to NDJSON when the hint is `Unknown`.
+Callers can still override the wrapper explicitly with `Ndjson` or `JsonArray` when format conversion is desired.

 **Low‑level (block/field):**
 ```rust
 struct JacReader<R> { /* ... */ }